(BA) Bachelor of Arts

 All skills are assessed through the usual means of coursework and examination.

-In particular, C1 is assessed by document analysis, C2 by essays, and C3 by an evaluation by seminar teacher of seminar participation (including completion of set reading, appropriate contribution to seminar discussion, and ability to work in a group) on the compulsory second-year History Film course (ie HR243, HR245 or HR270).
+In particular, C1 is assessed by document analysis, C2 by essays, and C3 by an evaluation by seminar teacher of seminar participation (including completion of set reading, appropriate contribution to seminar discussion, and ability to work in a group).

-The practical skill of working under pressure and without notes to produce cogent arguments in written work is assessed by the first-year examination in the History pre-requisite course for the scheme.
+The practical skill of working under pressure and without notes to produce cogent arguments in written work is assessed by the first-year examination in the History pre-requisite module for the scheme.

 D: Key skills